 What is antiphospholipid syndrome?

-Antiphospholipid syndrome (APS) is an autoimmune disorder and a hypercoagulable disorder.
-It is associated with the production of one or more antiphospholipid antibodies, autoantibodies that target the lipid-proteins found in the outermost layer of cells (cell membranes) and platelets.
-The autoantibodies interfere with the blood clotting process in a way that is not fully understood.
-APS is also associated with thrombotic episodes, thrombocytopenia, and with pregnancy complications such as pre-eclampsia and recurrent miscarriages.
+Antibodies normally defend the body against infections.
+But in APS, antibodies attack the lipid-proteins found in the outermost layer of cells (cell membranes) and platelets.
+These autoantibodies interfere with the blood clotting process in a way that is not fully understood.
+APS is associated with blood clots (thrombotic episodes), a low number of platelets (thrombocytopenia), and with pregnancy complications such as preeclampsia and recurrent miscarriages.